 Under the terms of the Agreement, Bahamas financial institutions will provide The Bahamas Competent Authority (BCA) with the required information.
-The BCA which will forward that information to the Competent Authority in the US.
+The BCA will forward that information to the Competent Authority in the US.
 The Agreement is an international instrument for exchange of information for tax purposes between The Bahamas and the US.

-Commitment to the Automatic Exchange of Information(AEOI)/ Common Reporting Standard (CRS)
+Automatic Exchange of Information (AEOI)/Common Reporting Standard (CRS)